alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 Our core components are alerts, graphs, and logs.
 These work together to help you identify and troubleshoot issues easily and quickly.

   - **Alerts** notify you when things change beyond specified thresholds.
 Good, bad, or otherwise, an alert is the beginning of an analysis sequence that lets you know it's time to dig deeper into your graphs and logs.
-Setting the proper threshold is key to successful alerting (we address this in depth in our companion guide, appropriately named [How To Set Alert Thresholds]().)
-Used properly, alerts can warn you well in advance of a disaster and allow you to fix problems on a convenient schedule and without affecting users.
+Setting the proper threshold is key to successful alerting (we address this in depth in our companion guide, appropriately named [How To Set Alerts](how-to-set-alerts.md).)
+Used properly, alerts can warn you well in advance of a disaster and enable you to fix problems on a convenient schedule and without affecting users.

-  - **Graphs** are a visual representation of your data.
-Graphs help you see trends that might not be obvious when the data is raw.
-We humans have remarkably good visual-pattern-recognition systems, and graphs enable us to identify outlying data quickly.
+  - **Graphs** are the visual representations of your data.
+Graphs help you see trends that might not be obvious in raw form.
+We humans have remarkably good visual-pattern-recognition systems, and graphs enable us to identify anomalous data quickly.
 They also look super cool on a huge flatscreen TV dashboard mounted in the middle of your office.

-  - **Logs** store your raw data.
-A log is traditionally a file (but can also be a database table or document set) that records event data from the operating system or application in a linear time series.
-Whereas graphs summarize (and, potentially, average away certain specifics), logs will always have the finest level of detail.
+  - **Logs** hold your raw data.
+They're traditionally stored as files (but can also live directly in database tables.)
+They are the source records of event data from the operating system or application and are most commonly a linear time series.
+Whereas graphs summarize (and, potentially, average away certain specifics), logs will always have the finest level of detail and be the "base source of truth."

 ## <a name="layers"></a> Where to Monitor

-To deploy our tools, let's first break our application into a multi-layer stack.
+To best deploy our tools, let's first break our application into a multi-layer stack.
 At the bottom is the application itself and each layer up represents the services and components that support the preceding layer (We'd make an onion / ogre joke here but c'mon - this is a serious technical article.)

-By intelligently monitoring the right metrics in each layer, we'll get a complete view of the application and maximum monitoring coverage.
+By intelligently monitoring the right metrics in each layer, we'll get a complete view of the application and maximize monitoring coverage.

 In a production environment, there will likely be multiple applications we want to monitor (i.e. the web server, the application server, and the database server), so plan to apply this full-stack approach to **each** application in your deployment.
 There will be some overlap (i.e. your web server process and application server process may share a physical machine), so don't feel the need to follow this too religiously.
-Consolidate as you move up and higher layers encapsulate multiple lower-level services.
+Consolidate as you move up the stack and higher layers encapsulate more lower-level services.

 ### Layer 0:  The Application

-The metrics we care about here are those generated from, and specific to, the application itself.
+The first layer of metrics we care about are those generated from, and specific to, the application itself.
 Examples include a web server's active connections, an application server's worker health, or a database row count.
 We're specifically **not** looking at process- or system-level metrics like CPU usage or network bandwidth.
 Those come higher up in the stack.

 ### Layer 1:  The Process